graphql-rules/graphql-rules/docs/rules/02-type/type-custom-scalars.md

+---
+path: '/rules/type-custom-scalars'
-### 2.1.
-Use custom scalar types to declare fields and arguments with certain semantic value.
+title: '2.1.
+Use custom scalar types to declare fields and arguments with certain semantic value.'
+---

 If a field returns `String` your clients can't understand whether or not a field has semantic value.
 For example, a `String` type allows you to send pretty much anything including plain text, HTML, 255 chars string and base64.